How to move to the Netherlands

 Who doesn't need a visa

 For Americans, the Dutch American Friendship Treaty (DAFT) makes it easier to start a business or become self-employed.
-The process skips the complex points-based system used for most entrepreneurs.
+You'll need to deposit at least €4,500 in a Dutch business bank account, but the process skips the complex points-based system used for most entrepreneurs.

 Other nationalities like Japan, South Korea, and Canada benefit from similar agreements, reducing barriers to residence and self-employment.